 Situations where the credit union uses enhanced authentication controls, such as call center contact or certain types of account activity like password reset.

-Explanation of the legal and other rights and protections a member may have in the event of unauthorized access to an account, including protections under Regulation E.
+Explanation of the legal and other rights and protections a member may have in the event of unauthorized access to an account.

 RESOURCES